-41. Privately owned jet planes of Kravis and Roberts in the case of KKR/Prisma and Schwarzman in the case of Blackstone were used by their respective companies to fly their agents to Kentucky, for which the companies were charged and for which Kravis, Roberts and Schwarzman were reimbursed, in amounts, on information and belief, often in excess of \$5 million per year.
+38. Privately owned jet planes of Kravis and Roberts in the case of KKR/Prisma and Schwarzman in the case of Blackstone were used by their respective companies to fly their agents to Kentucky, for which the companies were charged and for which Kravis, Roberts and Schwarzman were reimbursed, in amounts, on information and belief, often in excess of \$5 million per year.
 Thus each of Kravis, Roberts and Schwarzman personally profited from Kentucky business.

-- 42. Given the foregoing the Hedge Fund Seller Defendants should have had reason to anticipate being "haled" into court here.
-And there is no undueburden in requiring the Hedge Fund Sellers and their executives to defend a suit in Kentucky.
+39. Given the foregoing the Hedge Fund Seller Defendants had reason to anticipate being "haled" into court here.
+And there is no undue- burden in requiring the Hedge Fund Sellers and their executives to defend a suit in Kentucky.
 Kravis, Roberts, and Schwarzman each have the power to require their companies to pay any expense in connection with litigation, and they each have the ability to appear anywhere in the United States at no personal expense to themselves.
 They each have indemnity agreements with their respective companies to pay for their travel, their expenses and their legal fees, they have each previously retained counsel in Kentucky and defended suits in Kentucky, and other states throughout the United States.
-They each are also indemnified by their respective companies for any verdict or judgment against them - 43.
-KRS, a governmental unit, is a directly targeted victim of Hedge Fund Sellers.
-The Kentucky treasury is a victim.
-Both are victims of alleged intentional misconduct specifically directed at Kentucky entities and causing injury in Kentucky.
+They each are also indemnified by their respective companies for any verdict or judgment against them including the alleged intentional misconduct specifically directed at Kentucky entities and causing injury in Kentucky.
 The Kentucky Pension and Trust law is applicable.
 Ninety-five (95%) percent of KRS members live in Kentucky.
-There is a compelling Kentucky interest in asserting jurisdiction over all Ddefendants and having this case adjudicated in Kentucky's legal system. - 44.
-The named Plaintiffs are individuals members of KRS and are Kentucky taxpayers.
-They do not have the means to sue in New York and Los
+There is a compelling Kentucky interest in asserting jurisdiction over all Defendants and having this case adjudicated in Kentucky's legal system.